dominickjay/dominickjay.com/src/writing/@scope.md

 ---
 title: '@scope'
 description: 'Preventing CSS tantrums and sibling rivalry. - A super quick insight into the @scope property'
+metaDesc: 'Preventing CSS tantrums and sibling rivalry. - A super quick insight into the @scope property'
 pubDate: '2025-02-15'
 date: 2025-05-29
 tags: